-Fierce competition in the digital piano market has led to one great outcome.
+Fierce competition in the digital piano market has led to a great outcome.
 The consumer is spoilt for choice with instruments that are constantly upgraded in their sound quality, action and features.

 Purists, are forever asking if it sounds and feels like a real piano.
 With the CE220, Kawai have risen to the challenge and produced a quality instrument that is satisfyingly piano-like, both to the ear and to the fingers.